BleachDev/mcosm/README.md

 * Follow the instructions in the README-FORGE file
 * Once you are done making your edits, push the changes to your fork and make a pull request

-Or create a pull request if you encounter an issue or want to suggest something.
+Or create an issue if you encounter an issue or want to suggest something.